Gevgor87/Tumo_Station_project_1/README.md

 ```

 Project_1_task_3.py is Telegram Bot with aiogram library.
 If you want to test it please contact me I will run the server.
-Or you can get TOKEN from BotFather and past it in config.py file, activate venv and install aiogram.
+Or you can get TOKEN from BotFather and paste it in config.py file, activate venv and install aiogram.
 ```
 $ py -m venv venv
 $ .\venv\Scripts\activate         for windows